Connect with others who understand.

 Eating Smaller, More Frequent Meals

-The science is inconclusive, but many people claim that eating small, frequent meals instead of three large meals helps them control their appetite, weight gain, blood glucose levels, and energy levels.
-Some medical providers suggest that children with SMA may tolerate smaller, more frequent feedings better than large ones.
+Many people find that eating small, more frequent meals instead of three larger ones helps them manage appetite, weight gain, blood sugar, and energy levels.
+Some medical providers suggest that children with SMA may tolerate smaller, more frequent feedings better than larger meals.

-This eating schedule may also help some people better deal with acid reflux, feelings of “bloating” after meals, or fatigue from eating large meals.
-As long as frequent, small meals do not lead to overeating (eating more calories than a body needs in a day), this may be a change to consider.
+This eating schedule may also help reduce acid reflux, bloating, or fatigue after meals.
+As long as small, frequent meals don’t lead to overeating, this may be a helpful adjustment to consider.

 Collaborating With Your Team

-• Choose whole vegetables and fruits (cooking or pureeing them for an easy-to-eat consistency)
+• Choose whole vegetables and fruits (cook or puree them to make them easier to eat).

 Talk With Others Who Understand

 Have mealtime tricks or recipe tips to share?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.